dalerog/Klory/README.md

 keyboard.
 This means that the circuit board does not need to be redesigned to mount the MCU to the top.
 You just put the sockets on the top of the board.

 Since the board is double sided there are two possible locations for the sockets.
 I put the sockets on the bottom of the board like the original build directions say.
-I would then look at the top of the board to see where the pins would poking through.
-Then I would mount the socket to the top and solder it into place.
+I would then look at the top of the board to see where the pins would poke through.
+Then I would switch the socket to the top of the board and solder it into place.

 Mounting the MCU to the top of the PCB meant that the original cases would need to be redesigned.

+After mounting the MCU to the top of the board, I discovered that having the MCU mounted right side up to the bottom of the PCB is a normal design.
+One of my co-workers has a keyboard with a similar design.

 | ![MCU and sockets attached](images/AttachedMCU.png) |
 |:--:|